AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/synergy/setting-up.md

 and select **Layer** from the popup.

-To delete a layer or surface, select the item then click the **Trash Can** icon at the bottom, or press \<Delete\> then click the layer/surface.
+To delete a layer or surface, select the item then click the **Trash Can** icon at the bottom, or press <Keys.HardKey>Delete</Keys.HardKey> then click the layer/surface.
 If linked to Ai, this will also delete the layer/surface in Ai.

 Synergy Fixtures Window